electricimp/BQ25895M/README.md

 This method provides a software reset which clears all of the BQ25895M's register settings.

-**Note** This will reset the charge voltage and current to the register defaults of 4.352V and 2048mA.
+**Note** This will reset the charge voltage and current to the register defaults.
+For BQ25895M the defaults are 4.352V and 2048mA.
+For BQ25895 the defaults are 4.208V and 2048mA.

 #### Return Value ####